arundasedakkoth/arundasedakkoth/README.md

 - 👋 Hi, I’m @arundasedakkoth
 - 💞️ I like to code
 - 👀 I’m looking to collaborate on Web Developement
-- 🌱 Currently learning Web Developement
+- 🌱 Currently learning React
 - 📫 @arundasedakkoth

 <!---